What is a McKenzie Friend?

 At no point are clients asked for any kind of financial contribution.

-Please download and consider this role description before applying to become a McKenzie Friend.
+Please download and consider this MF Volunteer Role Description before applying to become a McKenzie Friend.

-Volunteers will attend a two day training session, an observation of a full asylum appeal hearing at Phoenix House and complete a period of shadowing at meetings.
+Volunteers will attend a training session and complete a period of shadowing at meetings.
 We currently have a wonderful team of volunteers from a variety of backgrounds and with a range of experience.
 Wherever possible it is our policy for volunteers to work in pairs.
 Please see our Volunteering page for further information and to download an application form.